-Welcome to Stellenbosch Birds!The Bird of the Year for 2016 is the Sociable Weaver.
+Welcome to Stellenbosch Birds!The Bird of the Year 2017 is the Lappet-faced Vulture.

 Bird news My book news Links of the day

-It is not limited to the birds of the Western Cape and presents birds of South Africa.
+This site is not limited to the birds of the Western Cape anymore, but presents birds of Southern Africa.

 Admire our galleries and species pages, which I regularly enlarge and update.
 Please do inform me when you find errors or have suggestions for improvements!

 New: Andre Olwage's Watercolours

 Potpourrie 29 (2 pages), with photos by Anthony Goldman, Bob Hobbes, Coen Homan, Bryn de Kocks, Andre Olwage, Earnest Porter, Brian Radford, Ed Raubenheimer, Jacques Sellshop, Kai Stuewe, Hennie Storm and Hugo Voigts.

 I am often updating and improving the pages and keep adding photos (Please scroll down for all photos), so please always reload all pages, in case your computer shows you an old version.